BLE-LTER/ble-handbook/handbook.md

 ## Core Program

 Misc:

+- Three types of CP data according to the source: data from water samples, or sediment samples, or mooring samples.
+The first two are discrete and obtained during our annual field campaigns, while moorings give continuous data.
 - Data is "2018-ongoing" not "2018-2019" although we might only have 2018-2019 data as of publication.
 Except in EML's temporalCoverage where we actually specify begin and end dates.
 - updateFrequency is annual
 - pubDate is the latest year of publication/revision.
 E.g if data was originally published to EDI production in 2019, but revised 2020, pubDate is 2020.
 Note that EDI's auto-generated citation actually always reflect this, although EML might say otherwise.

 Titles:

 - Mention time series if data is continuous from mooring
 - Mention water/sediment if sample type is such
 - end with "from (insert types of sites) along the Alaska Beaufort Sea coast, (year data begins)-ongoing".